 6 – Make sure to understand what the current answers are missing.
 This is always the starting point if you want to create something better.
 For instance, if you notice that a certain question has comprehensive, long-form answers with hundreds of upvotes each, that means that competition is going to be very high and providing more value than what’s currently offered will be though.
 Luckily this will be the case only for a few of them, but it’s important that you adjust your approach based on the existing answers.

 7 – Digestible, well-formatted content gets upvoted.
 Aside from the content of the answer itself, the other strongest ranking factor is the number of upvotes.
-In order for people to upvote your answer, you must be able to address the question in details, yet in a digestible format.
-That’s why a clear structure, the use of bullet points, headlines and images are all great ways to make your answer more valuable and more likely to be upvoted.
+In order for people to upvote your answer, you must be able to address the question in detail, yet in a digestible format.
+That’s why a clear structure, the use of bullet points, headlines, and images are all great ways to make your answer more valuable and more likely to be upvoted.

 8 – This last point is optional, but it will give your answers a boost.
 Without abusing this practice, having a colleague of yours upvote some of your answers will help them rank faster to the first position.
 Just try to be cool about it and make sure that the answer is actually worth being upvoted!